 In Morocco, Medinas are the heartbeat of Moroccan cities.
-It is where locals shop for everyday necessities and thus, prices are very reasonable.
-Medinas are also very loved by tourists as they offer a great immersion in Moroccans everyday life.
+It is where locals shop for everyday necessities.
+Medinas are loved by tourists as they offer a great immersion in Moroccans everyday life.
 They are also the perfect place to shop for Moroccan traditional items.

 In most historical Moroccan cities, Medinas are organized by themes.
-Thus, there is a small section for each of the shopping needs: Moroccan jewelry, spices, rugs, traditional clothes and so one, making shopping easier and comparison possible.
+In fact, there is a section for each shopping need: Moroccan jewelry, spices, rugs, traditional clothes and so one, making shopping easier and comparison possible.